2. Personal information handling practices

 Appendix 1 – Australian Privacy Principles — a summary for APP entities

-The 13 APPs are summarised in Appendix A of this APP Policy and are available in full in Schedule 1 of the Privacy Act.
+The 13 APPs are summarised in Appendix A of this policy and are available in full in Schedule 1 of the Privacy Act.

 Some terms defined in legislation are identified using inverted commas (' ').